(Plus some interesting facts about green smoothies)

-Green smoothies—the final word
+Super green smoothies—the final word

 To sum it all up, green smoothies can be a great way to get more fruits and veggies in our diets.
 They can be a healthy part of a whole food diet—even though they’re technically processed.
 And they can help you lose weight if you drink them s-l-o-w-l-y and they help you cut your overall calories.
 Just swap the apple for another if you’re concerned about your blood sugar.